choria-legacy/choria-emulator/docs/PREPARE.md

 ![overview](overview.png)

+I found with EC2 t2.medium machines I can do 1 000 Choria instances per node easily, you might even go higher.
+So that should guide you in the amount of emulators.
+I've succesfully run 309 000 nodes on a single NATS, so just stick with 1 or 3 :)

 ## Prepare Emulators

 The emulators will need copies of `gnatsd`, `choria-emulator` and `go-choria` deployed on them, you can do this as follows: